-Tenants and leaseholders are responsible for complying with all reasonable conditions attached to the written permission; failure to satisfy a reasonable condition will be treated as a breach of tenancy conditions.
+Tenants and leaseholders are responsible for complying with all reasonable conditions attached to the written permission; failure to satisfy a reasonable condition will be treated as a breach of their tenancy or lease conditions.

 All electrical work carried out at the premises must be undertaken by a competent electrician and must carry a certificate of compliance as per the applicable Electrical Regulations or any other regulations in force at the time of the request or as amended.